cameraui/docs/cameras/add-camera.md

 ## Discover a camera

 The Cameras page lists devices that have been **discovered**, ready for you to add.
 A camera shows up here when camera.ui's built-in discovery finds it on your network (ONVIF and other protocols), or when a [plugin](/plugins/) that manages cameras reports one.
 Either way, you add it the same way.
 Cameras you have already added appear under **Adopted cameras**.
+Discovery and adding are for admins; other users open the same **Cameras** page as a plain list and tap through to any camera.

 1. Open **Cameras**.
 Discovery runs automatically.
 If a camera on your network doesn't appear, select **Rescan** and check that it's powered on and on the same network.
 2. Select a camera under **Discovered**.
 A **Connect** dialog opens.
 Where the address is known, the **Address** column shows it, and the dialog repeats it above the credential fields.